19hours/sg-statutes/Acts/Securities and Futures Act.md

 (ii) an exempt person in respect of dealing in securities; or

-(iii) a person who is licensed, approved, authorised or otherwise regulated under the laws, codes or other requirements of any foreign jurisdiction in respect of dealing in securities, or who is exempted therefrom in respect of such dealing.
+(iii) a person who is licensed, approved, authorised or otherwise regulated under the laws, codes or other requirements of any foreign jurisdiction in respect of dealing in securities, or who is exempted therefrom in respect of such dealing; and

+[2/2009 wef 29/07/2009]

 [1/2005]

+(d) no prospectus in respect of any of the offers has been registered by the Authority or, where a prospectus has been registered —

+(i) the prospectus has expired pursuant to section 250; or

+(ii) the person making the offer has before making the offer —

+(A) informed the Authority by notice in writing of its intent to make the offer in reliance on the exemption under this subsection; and

+(B) taken reasonable steps to inform in writing the person to whom the offer is made that the offer is made in reliance on the exemption under this subsection.

+[2/2009 wef 29/07/2009]

 (2) The Authority may prescribe such other number of persons in substitution for the number specified in subsection (1)(a).